neuromore/Doc/neuromoreStudio/Visualizations.md

-# Custom Neurofeedback Experiences
+# How to Give Users Feedback?

 Neuromore Studio offers you three ways to give users neuro- and bio-feedback:

-1. using one of our already existing **interactive games** (e.g., controlling the speed of a car or the weather)
+1. Using one of our already existing **interactive games** (e.g., controlling the speed of a car or the weather)
-2. using state machine and the integrated experience window (e.g., controlling the volume or screen brightness of a video or an audio file)
+2. Using a state machine and the integrated experience window (e.g., controlling the volume or screen brightness of a video or an audio file)
-3. through any application of your choice using the OSC interface (e.g., we provide a Unity plugin but you could also use Ableton or a write a script for a Raspberry Pi to control the lights in your home).
+3. Controlling through any application of your choice using the OSC interface (e.g., we provide a Unity plugin but you could also use Ableton or a write a script for a Raspberry Pi to control the lights in your home).

 Below we'll show you how to build experiences using the built-in visualizations, the experience window, and the Unity plugin.
 For more information about the OSC integration see the OSC section.

-## Using Pre-Built Games
+## Using Pre-Built Games and Visualizations

-The fastest way to create a neurofeedback experience is using one of our immersive, pre-built games.
+The fastest way to create a neurofeedback experience is using one of the pre-built games and visualizations that come with the Studio.

-At the moment we have 4 games or visualizations that you can access through the "Visualizations" pane in the top bar or through the eye icon in the _Session Control_ window.
+At the moment we have 4 visualizations that you can access through the "Visualizations" pane in the top bar of the Studio or through the eye icon in the _Session Control_ window.
 ![Visualizations](../neuromoreStudio/Images/Visualizations/visualizations.png)
 ![Visualizations](../neuromoreStudio/Images/Visualizations/session_control_vis.png)

-Every game has a set of controllable feedback parameters that can be controlled from your classifier using the _Custom Feedback_ node.
+Every game has a set of controllable feedback parameters that can be controlled from your classifier through the _Custom Feedback_ node.
 On the right you can see an example of controlling various parameters of your game like the weather or the movement speed of a car.
 Neuromore Studio communicates with the visualizations through the OSC interface: that means that for each parameter you want to control you need to specify the OSC address of the _Custom Feedback_ node by double clicking it.
 Also make sure that _Send OSC Msgs_ is enabled.
 For each existing visualization you can find the available feedback parameters below.
 Scroll down if you want to build your own games and experiences using Unity.

 ![Visualizations](../neuromoreStudio/Images/Visualizations/custom_feedback_osc.png)

-### Existing Visualizations
+### What Visualizations Exist?

 #### Cartoon Town